benmarwick/computing-sota-az-boundaries/README.md

 This chunk of code takes several minutes to run and downloads raster tiles on each iteration of the loop.
-If you are viewing this in the [Binder](https://mybinder.org/v2/gh/benmarwick/computing-sota-az-boundaries/master?urlpath=rstudio) instance, you can skip this step and jump down to where me [inspect the data](#inspect)
+If you are viewing this in the [Binder](https://mybinder.org/v2/gh/benmarwick/computing-sota-az-boundaries/master?urlpath=rstudio) instance, you can skip this step and jump down to where we [inspect the data](#inspect-all-the-summits-and-activation-zones-in-our-set)

 ``` r
 # loop over each bounding box, get the DSM raster